-The second part of the report presents internal diversification of voivodship's investment attractiveness at the levels of counties (Polish: county) and communes (Polish: gmina).
+The second part of the report presents internal diversification of voivodship's investment attractiveness at the levels of counties (Polish: powiat) and communes (Polish: gmina).
 The results of the investment attractiveness calculations for the Warmian - Masurian voivodship's territorial units can be compared to the other territorial units from all of the Polish regions as the calculations have been made for all of them.

 In the third part of the report the main business environment institutions in the voivodship are presented, taking into consideration kinds of support which they offer to investors.
 This part also includes information on location of the Special Economic Zones (SEZs) in the voivodship and information on the results of their activities.
-The third part of the report is completed by the presentation of the results of the 'A' Commune ranking.
-The ranking made it possible to point out such communes that are not only attractive for potential investors but also offer them well-prepared information on the Internet.